Half-metal

 A half-metal is any substance that acts as a conductor to electrons of one spin orientation, but as an insulator or semiconductor to those of the opposite orientation.
 Although all half-metals are ferromagnetic (or ferrimagnetic), most ferromagnets are not half-metals.
 Many of the known examples of half-metals are oxides, sulfides, or Heusler alloys.
+Types of half-metallic compounds theoretically predicted so far include some Heusler alloys, such as Co2FeSi, NiMnSb, and PtMnSb; some Si-containing half–Heusler alloys with Curie temperatures over 600 K, such as NiCrSi and PdCrSi; some transition-metal oxides, including rutile structured CrO2; some perovskites, such as LaMnO3 and SeMnO3; and a few more simply structured zincblende (ZB) compounds, including CrAs and superlattices.
+NiMnSb and CrO2 have been experimentally determined to be half-metals at very low temperatures.

 In half-metals, the valence band for one spin orientation is partially filled while there is a gap in the density of states for the other spin orientation.
 This results in conducting behavior for only electrons in the first spin orientation.
 In some half-metals, the majority spin channel is the conducting one while in others the minority channel is.

 Half-metals were first described in 1983, as an explanation for the electrical properties of manganese-based Heusler alloys.

 Some notable half-metals are chromium(IV) oxide, magnetite, and lanthanum strontium manganite (LSMO), as well as chromium arsenide.
 Half-metals have attracted some interest for their potential use in spintronics.

+In July 2025, researchers reported the first experimental realization of a two-dimensional (2D) half-metal: a bilayer FePd alloy grown on a Pd(001) substrate.
+This system, composed of only two atomic layers, exhibits complete spin polarization at the Fermi level, as demonstrated by momentum and spin-resolved photoelectron spectroscopy.
+The half-metallicity is confined to the two-atomic-layer limit and modulated by the Fe-Pd content within the bilayer.
+The FePd bilayer remains half-metallic at room temperature, is structurally robust, and exhibits tunable electronic properties through variation in Fe content.
+These features make it a promising platform for nanoscale spintronic applications such as spin filters and spin–orbit torque devices.